 Storage Space: Our SRT had the rear-seat entertainment, which uses the center armrest for the Blu-ray player, but there are still plenty of spaces for gear right in front of the shifter and aft.
 We especially liked the large one below the center stack, which is plenty deep and wide for phones and keys.

 Cargo Room: The Durango has 17.2 cubic feet of space behind the third row, 47.7 cubic feet with the third row folded flat, and a huge 84.5 cubic feet with all the seats folded.
 There's plenty of space for all of your gear.

 To call it fuel economy is a bit of a misnomer since the SRT like to guzzle it like there's no tomorrow.
 We didn't even drive it that hard for fear of getting arrested.

 Driving Factors: We drove it for just a few days, only opening it up on the highway.
 We remained reserved on local roads.

-The Beats premium audio system is a very good one, and it's performance we pretty much the same in the SRT as it was in our 2016 Durango Citadel tester.
+The Beats premium audio system is a very good one.
 The nine speakers and subwoofer are loud and clear with plenty of strong bass.